Resources: Slack Help

 As a participant, it’s super simple and straightforward to go through the daily standup.

-Just hit Start Survey, and a focused window will open up with all of the question prompts in view for you to answer.
+Just hit Start Polly, and a focused window will open up with all of the question prompts in view for you to answer.

 Once you hit submit, you’re all done!
 If you happen to make a mistake and need to go back and edit your responses, you can certainly do that as well.

 To view your results, you can do it from a few different entry points.